GreatBahram/dsa/data-structures/week05/notes.md

 * **Insert**: adds node with key $k$ to the tree.
 Here, we can use a modified version of **find** function to find the appropriate place to put the key.

 * **Delete**: removes node $N$ from the tree.
-Before you remove you should find the closest item which we expect to be the leftmost node in the right subtree:
+Before you remove you should find the closest item which we expect it to be the leftmost node in the right subtree:

   <img src="assets/bst-14.png" style="zoom:50%">